David Kiern, Natalie Kiern, Michael W. Smith and Casey Peddicord in the Judean Desert, Israel.

 The Memphis 13, a documentary produced and edited by Kiern, tells the story of the first 13 black children integrated into white city schools in Memphis.
 The film premiered at the National Civil Rights Museum and aired on PBS in February, 2012.

 Later in 2012, Kiern and producer Mitchell Galin traveled to Cape Town, South Africa, and began production on Living Hope.
 This feature documentary tells the story of three extraordinary people serving the poor and sharing God's love in the poverty-stricken neighborhoods of Cape Town.
 Living Hope won the Great Commission Award at the Attic Film Festival, and is distributed nationally by Word Films, a division of Warner Brothers.

 In 2013, Kiern traveled to India to direct a short documentary for RHEMA International.
 The film tells the story of three Indian pastors serving their Savior in the slums, villages and mountains of India.

 In 2015, Kiern and his wife, Natalie, traveled to the Holy Land to produce the documentary film, I Am Israel.
 Narrated by John Rhys-Davies from the Indiana Jones and Lord of the Rings movies, the film is a showcase of the beauty of the land and the courageous hearts of the Jewish people.
-I Am Israel is currently in release, airing on tv globally, screening in over 1200 churches, and screening at special events, including the Knesset in Jerusalem.
+I Am Israel is currently in release, airing on primetime tv globally, screening in over 3000 churches, and screening at special events, including the Knesset in Jerusalem.